IBM/CodeEngine/thumbnail/README.md

 in order to have a clear separation of concerns we'll create a new one.
 Then each can scale independently as needed.

-Rather than using a pre-built image, this time we're going to leverage Code Engine's "build" feature and build it ourselves.
+Rather than using a pre-built container image, this time we're going to leverage Code Engine's "build" feature and build it ourselves.
 In order to do this there's a little bit of setup we need to do.

 First, we'll need to create a place to store our newly created container image.
 We're going to use IBM's Container Registry (ICR).
 In there we'll first